 Heart disease is currently the number one leading cause of death in the United States, and yet many don’t realize that there is a connection between gum disease and heart disease.
-In the spirit of closing out American Heart Month, we’ve decided to dig deeper into this topic.
+In the spirit of closing out American Heart Month, we’ve decided to dig deeper into this topic in the hope that some people consider seeking gum disease treatment more urgently in the future.

 The heart of the matter: oral health maintenance